 Staircases: Staircases stand nicely between ladders and ramps.
 In my opinion, they are the best access point we offer.
 For a 5’ tower, they stick out 5’ from the tower, increasing by 1’ for each additional 1’ height of the tower.
 They can easily get up and down.
 5′ staircases can have either poly or metal railings.
 6′ and taller staircases must have poly railings or our new aluminum ones.The only flaw of the staircase is that you must put them under the roof’s peak.
 If you try to tuck stairs under the edge, taller children and adults will have to duck to avoid hitting their heads.
 This is also true for ramps, but ladders can be placed anywhere.
 The solution to this staircase problem is to raise the roof height to accommodate children going up and down.

-I recommend the staircase if you intend to use the set a lot or have taller children.
-It is friendly to all ages and sizes of adults and kids.
+I recommend the staircase if you intend to use the set or have taller children.
+It is friendly to adults and children of all ages and sizes.

 A picture showing the difference between the super spiral slide and the turbo tube slide.